imsurinder90/imsurinder90.github.com/_posts/2017-07-29-Configure_pgAdmin4_on_apache_centos7.markdown

   - **WSGIScriptAlias pgadmin/** - the url path after *http://localhost/{pgadmin/}*, where pgAdmin4 will load
   it can be any subpath like, 'pgadmin/pgadmin/' and access like *http://localhost/pgadmin/pgadmin/*
   - **WSGIScriptAlias _/home/surinder/dev/pgadmin4/web/pgAdmin4.wsgi_** - path to pgAdmin4 wsgi file where
-  pgAdmin4 virtualenv is activated first when loaded and python path and app path is added to environment.
+    flask application is started by apache server.
+  - **python-path** - The path to the Python's virtual environment.

 Give appropriate permissions to the user directory:
 `$ chmod 755 /home/surinder/`